italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 The PID/(Q)EAA is issued in the form of a Digital Credential.
 The Digital Credential format is `SD-JWT`_ as specified in `SD-JWT-VC`_.

 An SD-JWT is a JWT that MUST be signed using the Issuer's private key.
-The SD-JWT payload of the MUST contain the **_sd_alg** claim described in the Section 5.1.1 `SD-JWT`_ and other claims specified in this section, some of them may be selectively disclosable claims.
+The SD-JWT header MUST contain a Type Metadata (**vctm**) related to the issued Digital Credential according to Sections 6 and 6.3 of [`SD-JWT-VC`_].
+The payload MUST contain the **_sd_alg** claim described in the Section 5.1.1 `SD-JWT`_ and other claims specified in this section, some of them may be selectively disclosable claims.

 The claim **_sd_alg** indicates the hash algorithm used by the Issuer to generate the digests as described in Section 5.1.1 of `SD-JWT`_.
 The **_sd_alg** claim MUST be set to one of the specified algorithms in Section :ref:`Cryptographic Algorithms <supported_algs>`.